dermoumi/airmux/README.md

       # Or a custom layout, see `Layouts` section for details.
 Can't use with custom pane splits.
       layout: <no_layout>

-      # Shell commands to execute when a window is created (before pane_commands are typed in)
+      # Shell commands to execute when a window is created (before child pane panes are configured)
       # Available substitutions: __TMUX__, __SESSION__, __WINDOW__
       on_create:

-      # Shell commands to execute after a window is created (before pane_commands are typed in)
+      # Shell commands to execute after a window is created (after all child panes are configured)
       # Available substitutions: __TMUX__, __SESSION__, __WINDOW__
       post_create: